wyx087/solar-owl/README.md

 Requirements for il.c:

 - OWL Intuition Solar PV monitor
-- Raspberry Pi 1 (should work with newer)
+- Raspberry Pi (I used version 1B, should work with newer)
 - Setup a RAMdisk at /var/tmp (https://www.domoticz.com/wiki/Setting_up_a_RAM_drive_on_Raspberry_Pi)
-- Pimote and 2 sockets from Energenie (see pc.c on how to comment out this part if you only want data logging)
+- Pimote and plugs from Energenie (see pc.c on how to comment out this part if you only want data logging)
 - wiringPi library for RaspberryPi GPIO interactions (not needed for data logging)

 Requirements for www: